 Beware Phishing Spam!

 The email instructed me to fill out the attached form and return to them.
-Obviously I was suspicious and I probably should have simply deleted the email but I opened the attached Zip folder.
+Obviously I was suspicious from the get-go and I probably should have simply deleted the whole thing but I opened the attached Zip folder.
 Inside was an executable (.exe) file.
 DANGER was then flashing in my brain!
 I know to never click an executable unless I know where the file came from.
 An executable file is usually used to install something on a PC.
 I surely didn't want to install whatever this was!

 Warning from BBB

-I also posted on Facebook to warn others and learned many of my FB friends had similar experiences.
+I also posted on Facebook when I first received the emails and others shared their experiences.
 These fake BBB emails are not new.
 The BBB also provided me with a link to share and warn others.
 Please check it out. http://bbb.org/us/alert-phishing-scam-looks-like-bbb-email

 Manual Virus Scan & Computer Back-up

 I have since done a manual virus scan of my computer and double-checked to make sure my virus definitions are up-to-date.
 I like to do that now and then anyway so this was a good reminder.
-It was also a good time to double-check my computer's back-up system.
-The BBB article also mentions monitoring any online accounts such as bank and credit card.
+It's also a good time to double-check my computer's back-up system.
+The article also mentions monitoring any online accounts such as bank and credit card.

 I'm not sure what these people are phishing for.
 How did they get my email and were they looking to just confirm it or will it lead them to some of my accounts?
+The good news for me is this wasn't my main email address so if I would begin to see tons of spam, I would stop using the address.
+However most of us aren't able to do that.
 Hopefully BBB is able to track down the bad guys and prosecute.

 While on the subject of fraud —